Rent safe and private dog parks hosted by locals

 Mark and reward!

-If your pup is struggling to use their feet instead of their snout or seems overly stressed, consider marking and rewarding them for smaller steps towards the desired end behavior.
-For example, if you notice them shifting their weight from one front paw to the other, even if their foot doesn’t actually get high in the air, reinforce that.
-This method of breaking things down can make trick training a lot easier for dogs who are prone to get discouraged!
-As time goes on, you can wait to reward them for closer and closer increments to the desired end behavior.
+If your pup is struggling to use their feet instead of their snout—or they seem overly stressed—consider marking and rewarding them for smaller steps towards the desired end behavior.
+For example: If you notice your dog shifting their weight from one front paw to the other, even if their foot doesn’t actually get high in the air, reinforce that!

 Add a visual cue (hand signal)

-Once your dog seems to be getting it — reliably responding to your raised hand or even offering the shake behavior on their own because they’ve learned it gets them treats — it’s time to add a visual cue.
-You might reach this point after just a couple of training sessions, or it might take longer depending on your individual dog and previous training experience.
+Once your dog seems to be getting it—they reliably respond to your raised hand or even offer the shake behavior on their own because they’ve learned it gets them treats—it’s time to add a visual cue.

-Since most dogs learn to shake by pawing at a reward in front of them, your hand signal will likely end up as a natural shortening, or smaller version, of that hand lure (just without the treat inside and perhaps an open palm instead of a closed fist).
+Since most dogs learn to shake by pawing at a reward in front of them, your hand signal will likely end up as a natural shortening or smaller version of that hand lure—just without the treat inside and perhaps an open palm instead of a closed fist.

 To start fading your lure in favor of a visual cue: